g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 In both competitions, the robot has to locate a goal (either the center of the maze or a lit candle) in the shortest possible time and consistently over multiple trials.
 The robot depends on sensor readings – the sensors can be touch, IR, SONAR, LIDAR and/or on-board cameras.
-Due to the limited size of the robots the level of hardware was limited as no off-board computing is allowed.
-With the introduction very powerful MCUs and integrated SBCs like arduinos and Raspberry PIs the current robots have become very powerful in computing.

-From these beginnings, one can go on to other areas such as non-maze navigation and real world mobility.
-Studying and solving this problem of navigating a virtual maze builds a very good foundation for further explorations.

 Problem Statement
 -----------------

 We are given defined mazes of n x n dimensions where n = 12, 14 and 16.
-Our virtual robot must traverse these mazes (one at a time) from the lower left corner (home) to the center (the goal).
+The virtual robot must traverse these mazes (one at a time) from the lower left corner (home) to the center (the goal).
 The robot must find the optimal path to the center in the least number of movements.
 It will be given one opportunity to